endless-sky/endless-sky-wiki/CreatingMissions.md

 (job | landing | assisting | boarding)
 ```

 This specifies where this mission will be shown, if someplace other than the spaceport.
-If it is a `job`, it will appear only if included in the job board (which only happens if the current planet matches the [destination filter](#filters)).
+If it is a job, it will only appear on the job board (and only if the current planet matches the [source filter](https://github.com/endless-sky/endless-sky/wiki/CreatingMissions#filters)).

 If this mission is to be shown at `landing`, it shows up as soon as you land instead of waiting for you to visit the spaceport.
 This can be used, for example, to show a special conversation the first time you land on a particular planet or on any planet belonging to a certain species.
 It can also be used for a continuation of an active mission.